Thank you for your interest in applying to the Foundation.

 You are able to apply for the following even when holding or applying for another grant in any category or programme:

 If you have read the FAQs page and still aren’t sure about your eligibility, please contact the respective Grant Programme Manager.

 We currently have a one stage application process and applications can only be submitted via our online application process.
 We do not accept applications by mail or email.

 Please use the Apply Now button at the bottom of the grant category page to begin your application.

-Once you have set up your online account you can access it here.
+Once you have set up your online account you will be taken directly to the application form.